olleeriksson/ObsTool/README.md

 A web app for recording and keeping track of astronomical observations.
 Built as a SPA frontend written in React/TypeScript, with a .NET Core/C# REST API backend.

+The background for creating this app was that I own a telescope and sometimes spend the night observing objects and making notes of what I'm seeing.
+I always felt a need for a more structured way of organizing the observation notes.
+That's how this app came to be.

+## Demo

+There's a 6 minute video demonstration of the app in action at https://youtu.be/W_0VxkZPXjw

 ## How to run it

 ### DEVELOPMENT